csc-training/geocomputing/python/roihu/README.md

     * Exit Python console in Terminal: type `exit()` in the terminal, if you ran pieces of the code before.
     * Click the arrow up right above script (Run Python File in Terminal)
     * Wait, it takes a few minutes for complete.
 The printouts will appear in the terminal during the process.
 Note the time it took.
-    * Check that there is one new GeoTiff file in your work directory in the Files panel of VSCode.
+    * Check that there is one new GeoPackage file in your work directory in the Files panel of VSCode.

 ## Serial job
 All computationally heavy analysis should be done via batch jobs.
 The login node is used only to tell the supercomputer, what it should do.
 The execution of the code will happen on a compute node -> We go non-interactive. **From this point onwards we will have to work from the command line.**